-Family: Adult Family Mem amily Member: dult family member meets the requirements requirements requirement for the following reason: for being exempted from SAHA's community 62 years of age or older (Documentation of age in file) Is a person with disabilities and self-certifies below that he or she is unable to comwith the community service requirement (Documentation of HUD definition of disabin file) Tenant Certification: I am a person with disabilities and am unable to c community service requirement.
-Signature of Family Member Date Is the primary caretaker of such an individu al in the above category (Documentation in Is engaged in work activities (Verification in file) s able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is ocated, including a state-administered welfare-to-work program (Documentation in file) Is a member of a family receiving assis program funded under part A of title IV of welfare program of the state in which SAH welfare-to-work program and the supplement and has not been found by the state noncompliance with such program (Docume the Social Security Act, or under any other IA is located, including a state-administered ental nutrition assistance program (SNAP), or other administering entity to be in Signature of Family Member Date Signature of SAHA Official Date
+Fami y: Adult Fa mily Member: dult family member meets the requirements for requirement for the following reason: r being exempted from SAHA's community 62 years of age or older (Documentation of age in file) Is a person with disabilities and self-certifies with the community service requirement (Do in file) Tenant Certification: I am a person with disabilities and am unable to compl community service requirement.
+Signature of Family Member Date Is the primary caretaker of such an individua file) I in the above category (Documentation in Is engaged in work activities (Verification in fill gaged in work activities (Verification in file) able to meet requirements under a state program funded under part A of title IV of the ocial Security Act, or under any other welfare program of the state in which the PHA is cated, including a state-administered welfare-to-work program (Documentation in file) Is a member of a family receiving assistate program funded under part A of title IV of the welfare program of the state in which SAHA welfare-to-work program and the supplement and has not been found by the state noncompliance with such program (Documen ne Social Security Act, or under any other is located, including a state-administered tall nutrition assistance program (SNAP), or other administering entity to be in Signature of Family Member Date Signature of SAHA Official Date

-EXHIBIT 11-4: CSSR Work-Out Agreement Date: Noncompliant Adult: Community Service & Self-Sufficiency Requirement (CSSR): Under Section 12 of the U.S. Housing Act, San Antonio Housing Authority (SAHA) is required to enforce the community service and self-sufficiency requirement (CSSR).
+EXHIBIT 11-4: CSSR Work-Out Agreement Date: Noncompliant Adult: Community Service & Self-S Sufficiency Requirement (CSSR): Under Section 12 of the U.S. Housing Act, San Antonio Housing Authority (SAHA) is required to enforce the community service and self-sufficiency requirement (CSSR).
 Under the CSSR, each nonexempt adult family member residing in public housing must perform 8 hours per month of community service or self sufficiency activities.
-Noncompliance: • ividual named above is in noncompliance with the written notification to you of this noncompliance. ecent lease term you were required to perform lowever, there were hours of verified compliance forhours. of the current 12-month lease term unless the head n a written work-out agreement with SAHA or the of household and noncompliant adult sign a written work-out agreement with SAHA or the family provides written assurance that is satisfactory to SAHA explaining that the noncompliant adult no longer resides in the unit.
+Noncompliance: onexempt individual named above is in noncompliance with the ent is SAHA's written notification to you of this noncompliance. hours of CSSF the most recent lease term you were required to perform activities.
+However, there were hours of verified ou are in noncompliance forhours. of household and noncomplia e at the end of the current 12-month lease term unless the head ant adult sign a written work-out agreement with SAHA or the ance that is satisfactory to SAHA explaining that the noncompliant adult no longer resides in the unit.
 The regulations require that the work-out agreement include the means through which a noncompliant family member will comply with the CSSR requirement.
 [24 CFR 960.607(c), Notice PIH 2015-12].
 The terms of the CSSR work-out agreement are on the reverse side of this page.